Leveraging Talent and Experience for your Needs

 Much like a consortium, we provide a platform to share technology expertise among organizations.
-The Institute includes advisors with expertise in engineering, technology, education, and analytics, each with successful experience in actual K-12 schools and universities.
+The Institute includes advisors with expertise in technology management, network and systems, security, and funding-each with successful experience in actual K-12 schools and universities.
 These advisors are made available to your organization on a part-time, fractional basis.
 This model provides access to highly sought-after skillsets without the cost or hassle of hiring and retaining these individuals in rapidly changing and specialized hiring markets.
 Contact us for more information.

 The Renaissance Institute is a veteran owned business.